sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/python/getting-started.md

 python sdk.py
 ```

+The SDK will return a list of no more than 10 transforms that all start with the name "Test".

-## With Http Info
+## Use methods that return HTTP Info

-Each method has two versions, one returns only the response sent back from the endpoint, the other returns the status and other http info along with the response.
+Each method has two versions - one returns only the response sent back from the endpoint, and the other returns the status and other HTTP info along with the response.

-First we have `list_transforms()`.
-As shown above this returns the response from the api and no status or headers returned from the endpoint.
+An example of the first method version is the `list_transforms()` method from earlier example.
+This method returns the response from the endpoint but no status or headers.

-The other option is `list_transforms_with_http_info()`, this will return the response as well as status, headers and raw data.
+This is what the second method version would be: `list_transforms_with_http_info()`.
+This method will return the response as well as status, headers and raw data from the endpoint.